-In late 2019, we added two structurally sound and registered Maremmas to our farm: Dam Eureka Sammie June and Sire Benson Ranch Giovane (pronounced Jo-va-nay).
+As a result, in late 2019, we added two structurally sound and registered Maremmas to our farm: Dam Eureka Sammie June and Sire Benson Ranch Giovane (pronounced Jo-va-nay).
 Our original Maremma, Marco, was neutered when he turned 18 months to prevent any accidental breedings.
 Marco remains on modified duty in an attempt to preserve his hips as long as possible.
 With our Maremmas out patrolling 24/7, we have yet to lose another chicken to predators.
 They also keep our potbellied pigs, goats, mini cows, and barn cats safe.
 Our neighbors frequently post on Nextdoor about foxes and coyotes out and about, taking small pets.
-However, we rarely see any predators on our property anymore thanks to our wonderful Maremmas acting as deterrents.
+We rarely see any predators on our property anymore thanks to our wonderful Maremmas acting as deterrents.

 We chose the Maremma as we wanted a breed of livestock guardian dog (LGD) that gave ample warning barks before engaging with a predator.
 Some breeds of LGDs are quicker to take down an intruder.
 Waiting to bite is important to us as we have neighbors that frequently walk past our property, and kids that stick their hands through our fencing.
 We wanted our LGD to tell these individuals to back up, but not attack unless the person(s) actually came on our property without permission and then still refused to leave.
 If the person does not heed the warning, our Maremmas corner the individual on the property and force the individual to retreat through intimidation.
 We require this level of protection due to frequent stock theft in our area.
 Livestock is not cheap to replace.